ccloquet/horeca_registry/README.md

  3. Confirm

 **Security guarantees**
- 1. the data are stored encrypted, and are solely decryptable with a private key, that could be split between the place owner and the tracing centre
+ 1. the data is stored encrypted, and is solely decryptable with a private key, that could be split between the place owner and the tracing centre
  2. the owner can also install the app on a private server
- 3. random data are added so that it is not possible to infer the frequentation of the place from the encrypted data
+ 3. random data is added so that it is not possible to infer the frequentation of the place from the encrypted data

 There is for a couple of days of work.